Check out our White Paper Series!

 "We needed a telecommunications-type alarm system that was carrier-grade, NEBS-compliant, and able to handle legacy protocols."

-Hochman added that the new network will create an infrastructure ready for future, high-bandwidth information technologies.
+Hochman added that the new network would create an infrastructure ready for future, high-bandwidth information technologies.
 "This is a network that we can use now and in the future, with additional bandwidth for new technology," said Hochman.
 "Now we have new IT and data transport needs.
 And in the future we'll be using CCTV video equipment, and we'll need more bandwidth for that."

 Hochman said that the future video network would be used for a variety of applications, including security, passenger safety, and estimating passenger loads.